MauroDeryckere/Pengine/README.md

 }
 ```

-Observers are unregistered automatically when they go out of scope by the eventmanager whenever a call for an event is made that the observer was listening to.
+Observers are unregistered automatically when they go out of scope by the Event Manager whenever a call for an event is made that the observer was listening to.

 ## Serialization / Deserialization
 Serialization and deserialization functionalities allow game states to be saved and loaded efficiently.
 Scenes can be saved and loaded with a single function call given you defined the necessary functions in the components you wish to deserialize and/or serialize.